sjtrimble/angular/aio/content/getting-started/index.md

 *JAF: Replace with image of this tutorial's final app.
 MUST: Fix sizing and spacing*

-You don't need to install anything.
-You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
-StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.

 {@a intro-tutorial}
 ### What you'll learn
 <!-- Tutorial application -->

-This tutorial is organized into four parts:
+This tutorial is organized into three parts:

 * Part 1 - Your First App (1.5 hours): You'll create the catalog of products.
 You'll learn about: